xiaoxuexin/Computational_Data_Science/README.md

 In learn2find_insync.jl, we are interested in finding k synchronized waveforms in a noisy m×n data matrix.
 We begin with a representative example of such a waveform x(t; a, b)=exp(−at)⋅sin(bt).
 We are interested in the problem of finding synchronized waveforms in an  m×n data matrix.
 In this setup we think of  m  as being the number of sensors and  n as being the number of samples or measurements; thus  X[i,:] represents the vector of time series measurements or samples recorded at sensor  i.

+In the learn2detectgraphcommunities.jl, we are interested in discovering community structure in networks.
 ![](10.png)
 ![](11.png)
 ![](12.png)